 Understanding the difference between SIP and WebRTC

 Before making any comparison/difference/similarity between SIP and WebRTC, we need to first understand what are these technologies and what they really do.
-In this post, we'll first briefly define SIP and WebRTC and then understand their motives, strengths and weaknesses.
-Let's first start with definition of SIP and then moving on to WebRTC.
+In this post, we'll first briefly define SIP and WebRTC and then understand their motives, strengths, and weaknesses.
+Let's first start with the definition of SIP and then moving on to WebRTC.

 SIP (Session Initiation Protocol) is a protocol for VoIP that is widely used for controlling multimedia communications such as voice and video calls over Internet Protocol (IP) networks.
-It deliver telephone services and unified communications to customers on IP-PBX and Unified Communications platforms.
+It delivers telephone services and unified communications to customers on IP-PBX and Unified Communications platforms.

 WebRTC (Web Real-Time Communication), on the other hand, empowers traditional web browsers to perform browser-to-browser communication such as voice calling, video chat, and data sharing without the need of any plugin.

-The definition of both communication technologies above bring an interesting point that both are used to offer collaboration and communication over an internet connection.
+The definition of both communication technologies above brings an interesting point that both are used to offer collaboration and communication over an internet connection.
 So are they similar? yes, but not the same.
 This is one similarity that we discussed here.
 There are plenty of other similarities that many people starting to notice between WebRTC and SIP.
 This would lead to believe some people that both are competing technologies.
 But that's not the case actually.